larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 and spray oil all over the place and do things like that.
 Anyway,
-this particular clip Minskey is just looking on at the thing while.
+this particular clip Minsky is just looking on at the thing while.
 (8:04)
 A demo is being moving and here in the